Agiboo/drupal-cucumber/README.md

 You need to install the module to create bulk users, generated per existing role within Drupal.  *TODO* Insert link to github module.

+## Setup

+You can change the basic settings in the file `tasks/setup.rb`

+* `DRUPAL_BASE_PATH`: the URL to your drupal installation (e.g localhost/yourapp or yourapp.com)
+* `DRUPAL_DRIVER`: the driver used to test the app.
+Only supported driver for now is Selenium (and is most tested solution)

 ## Execute tests

 Go to the root of this repo and type "rake test:run".
 This will automatically trigger the tests to run.